New York, United States

 Today's pollen count in New York City

-Today in New York City, New York, the forecasted pollen level is very high with an allergy index of 5.
-The primary allergen is Maple.
+Today in New York City, New York, the forecasted pollen level is low with an allergy index of 2.
+The highest plant reading is Grasses, but Google marks it as out of season (Late spring, summer).
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for New York City.
 Actual exposure can vary by neighborhood, weather, and time outdoors.